 Where to Go

-Most meetings are held at the Alhambra Chamber of Commerce building.
-Check the Meeting Calendar for exceptions.
-To really dive in with both feet, subscribe to the LACPS Mailing List, join the Signal group, or follow LACPS on twitter for periodic announcements.
+Meetings are currently hosted on a rotating basis at locations which are announced with each meeting.
+Check the Meeting Calendar to see if the next location has been published.
+To really dive in with both feet, subscribe to the LACPS Mailing List, join the Signal group, or follow us on Mastodon for periodic announcements.
 Meetings typically start at 11am and end around 3pm.

-The cover charge for Alhambra meetings is $3, which covers the cost of the meeting room (the Chamber of Commerce is a capitalist organization after all!).
-Meetings held elsewhere usually are not subject to a cover charge.
+There is typically a $4 meeting fee to cover logistical expenses for meeting space and refreshments.
 Should you wish to sell extra plants at meetings, we encourage you to do so and do not impose any sort of sales fee.